c9s/bbgo/README.md

 - Check the [documentation index](doc/README.md)

-## BBGO Tokenomics

-To support the development of BBGO, we have created a bounty pool to support contributors by giving away $BBG tokens.
-Check the details in [$BBG Contract Page](contracts/README.md) and our [official website](https://bbgo.finance)

 ## Requirements

 Get your exchange API key and secret after you register the accounts (you can choose one or more exchanges):